Malware vs. Ransomware: Understanding Business Risk & Financial Impact

 What is Malware

-Malware, short for malicious software, is a broad term encompassing various types of harmful software designed to compromise computer systems, networks, and devices.
+Malware, short for malicious software, is a broad term encompassing harmful software designed to compromise computer systems, networks, and devices.

 Common types of malware

 As an umbrella term, malware includes many types of attack techniques.
-Ransomware is the most destructive malware type and always has monetary gain as the goal.
+Ransomware is the most destructive malware type and always has monetary gain as its goal.

 Other types of malware can focus on different goals, such as business disruption or espionage.